gforcada/haproxy_log_analysis/README.rst

                           time on the first line will be used instead.
     -c COMMAND, --command COMMAND
                           List of commands, comma separated, to run on the log file.
-See -l to get a full list of them.
+See --list-commands to get a full list of them.
     -f FILTER, --filter FILTER
                           List of filters to apply on the log file.
 Passed as comma separated and parameters within square brackets,